-Easter with the Pope in Rome at Saint Peter's
+Easter With the Pope in Rome at Saint Peter's

 Good Friday and Easter Week Processions in Italy

-Easter in Florence and the Scoppio del Carro
+Easter and the Scoppio del Carro in Florence

-After mass, the Archbishop sends a dove-shaped rocket into the fireworks-filled cart, creating a spectacular display.
+After mass, the archbishop sends a dove-shaped rocket into the fireworks-filled cart, creating a spectacular display.
 A parade of performers in medieval costumes follows.

-La Madonna Che Scappa in Piazza Abruzzo Region
+Madonna Che Scappa in Piazza Abruzzo Region

-Sulmona, in the Abruzzo region, celebrates Easter Sunday with La Madonna Che Scappa in Piazza.
-On Easter Sunday people dress in green and white, colors of peace, hope and resurrection, and gather in the main piazza.
-The woman playing the Virgen Mary is dressed in black.
+Sulmona, in the Abruzzo region, celebrates Easter Sunday with Madonna che scappa in Piazza (Madonna running in the square).
+On the holiday people dress in green and white—colors of peace, hope, and resurrection—and gather in the main piazza.
+The woman playing the Virgin Mary is dressed in black.
 As she moves to the fountain, doves are released and the woman is suddenly dressed in green.
+Music and feasting follow.